richardzrzms/OfficeDocs-SkypeForBusiness/Teams/teams-analytics-and-reports/meeting-attendance-report.md

 > [!NOTE]
 > As an admin, you can’t view the attendance and engagement report for meetings and events that you didn't organize.
 However, you can view attendees' details for a given meeting, webinar, or town hall within 24 hours of that meeting or event.
 In the Teams admin center, go to **Users** > **Manage users**.
 Choose the display name for the meeting organizer.
 Select the **Meetings & calls** tab, and then choose the appropriate meeting ID or call ID.
 Then, select **Participant details**.
+> The policy values take effect for users within your tenant only.
+Guests' policy values can not be configured

 ## Manage attendance report policies with PowerShell